asdacdsfca/LOL_Esports_Analysis/README.md

  - The question our analysis is investigate on is
  :

- *Does patch influence the win rate difference between Aphelios and Jinx?*
+ *Is Jinx more Likely to Win than Aphelios at any Given Match?*
  - This question is crucial for understanding the **mechanism** of picking characters in LoL professional esports games and the **overall design/fairness** of the game.
  - Here are some of the general statistics about our data:
     - The orignial dataset contains `149232 rows` and `123 columns`
     - The columns that are relevant to our data:
         - `patch` (Float): contains the information about patch ( patch is similar to a client version.
-[Click here to read more](https://leagueoflegends.fandom.com/wiki/Patch_(League_of_Legends)#:~:text=A%20patch%20(otherwise%20known%20as,the%20power%20balance%20between%20champions.)).
+[Click here to read more](https://leagueoflegends.fandom.com/wiki/Patch_(League_of_Legends)#:~:text=A%20patch%20(otherwise%20known%20as,the%20power%20balance%20between%20champions.)). (**!!!Note: We ended up not using this column in our hypothesis test but chose to keep it as it makes our analysis part more smooth**)
          - `date` (String): contains the information of the date that a particular match is played.
          - `champion` (String): contains information about the champion that the player picked in a particular game.
          - `result` (Integer): contains information about whether a game is won or lost.